 Remain Fit, Healthy, and Happy On Thanksgiving Day

 For many, Thanksgiving Day is the official ‘opener’ of the holiday season.
-It is the time of abundance, gratitude, and togetherness.
+It is a time of abundance, gratitude, and togetherness.
 Thus, it can be pretty challenging for people who are on a weight loss program or those who keep up a healthy lifestyle.
 Here are some strategies to enjoy the feast to the fullest without derailing your bottle figure:

 - Eat on a smaller plate.
 Studies have shown that people who eat on a smaller plate eat less compared to people who eat on a larger platter.

 - Do not come around with an empty stomach.
-People who come hungry during feast are more likely to binge-eat.
+People who come hungry during feast are more likely to binge eat.